Araq/seohtracker-logic/docs/database_format.rst

 Seohtracker database format
 ===========================

-This documents the different versions the internal database has gone through.
+This documents the different versions the internal `Seohtracker
+<https://github.com/gradha/seohtracker-logic>`_ database has gone through.
+The
-The strategy of the database is to have it auto update itself.
+strategy of the database is to have it auto update itself.
 The database doesn't actually know how to create a database in the last version.
 Instead, it always creates a database for version 1, then from that on applies upgrade modification queries.
 All the upgrade paths have to work on existing data.

 Implicit constants